thalissa/swn/README.md

 * Finally found a version of the skills page I liked.
 * Settings page now has more settings, such as being able to disable individual skills!
 * Psionic skills won't show up if the character doesn't have the psionic tab enabled.

-#### 0.1.7 (More Stuff Update)
-* Fixed how saving throws work to fit core SWN usage and added the option to use SWN 1e saving throw rules.
-* Refined how the saving throw function compares two attributes.
-* Removed showSaveModType from the settings because it wasn't necessary.
-* Level and XP fields added.
-* Tech saves added, since I remembered those are a thing in the original SWN.
-* Added the appropriate Notes textfields.
-Now includes Notes to Remember / Allies / Enemies along with an "Other" field at the bottom.
-* Skills buttons added, but not actually working yet.
-Still planning on how I want to do the Skills page.

 For additional changelog notes, see CHANGELOG.md